setms/book/docs/requirements/digest.md

 To complete development, we need more information.
 The extra information takes the form of functional requirements that support the user requirements.

+One example is about reporting.
+A use case may show that the system compiles a report for a user class, but not the details of the report.
+A **report specification** describes the purpose and contents of a report.
+A **dashboard** uses multiple textual and/or graphical representations of data that provide a consolidated view of a process.

 Try to keep design out of the requirements as much as possible.
 For instance, focus on user tasks rather than user interfaces.
 Reject the solutions that stakeholders often offer.